Data protection declaration (information according to Art. 13 and 14 GDPR)

 Personal data, which is collected during the operation of the website, is only used by us in the event of a (suspected) data security incident or a criminal act (e.g. an attack) for the purposes of clarification, prosecution and the assertion of legal claims against third parties (in particular expert persons and security experts).

-Personal data, which is collected during the operation of the website, will only be transmitted by us to third parties (in particular to expert persons and security authorities) in the event of a (suspected) data security incident or a criminal act (e.g. an attack) for the purposes of clarification, prosecution and the assertion of legal claims.
+Personal data, which is collected during the operation of the website, will only be transmitted by us to third parties (in particular to expert persons and security authorities) in the event of a (suspected) data security incident or a criminal act (e.g. an attack) for the purposes of clarification, prosecution or the exercise of legal claims.

 Third-party websites: Our website contains in part (e.g. in our event notes) hyperlinks to and from third-party websites.
 If you follow a hyperlink to one of these websites, please note that we cannot assume any responsibility or guarantee for third-party content or data protection conditions.

 Legal basis and purpose for data processing

-For this purpose, we also have a legitimate interest in processing personal data in accordance with Art 6 Paragraph 1 lit f GDPR.
+For this purpose, we have a legitimate interest in processing personal data in accordance with Art 6 Paragraph 1 lit f GDPR.

 Duration of storage, objection and removal possibility

 The data you publish on Twitter, in particular your handle (user name) and the content accessible under your account, are processed by us to the extent that we retweet or reply to these ("tweets") or write tweets from us referring to your account.

 II.5 Provision of services as well as customer care and information in this context (sale and offer of our services as well as administration of these services):